 - be enrolled in or have completed CSD 360M.

 Another Internship Opportunity

-Also, check out the pre-graduate school Intellectual Entrepreneurship Program, which connects students with faculty and veteran graduate students in their fields of study to explore those unique aspects of graduate study that make it distinct from the undergraduate experience.
+The pre-graduate school Intellectual Entrepreneurship Program connects students with faculty and veteran graduate students in their fields of study, giving undergraduates the chance to explore unique aspects of graduate study.